hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 A `additional_location` block supports the following:

 * `location` - (Required) The name of the Azure Region in which the API Management Service should be expanded to.

+* `capacity` - (Optional) The number of compute units in this region.
+Defaults to the capacity of the main region.

 * `virtual_network_configuration` - (Optional) A `virtual_network_configuration` block as defined below.
 Required when `virtual_network_type` is `External` or `Internal`.